FaithKwamboka/Kwash_Blog/README.md

 ## User Stories
 * As a user, I would like to subscribe  and receive a welcoming email as well as notifications about new blog posts.
-* As a user, I would like to see the blogs other people have posted.
+* As a user, I would like to see the blogs posted.
-* As a user, I would like to vote on the blog they liked and give it a downvote or upvote.
+* As a user, I would like or unlike a blog.
-* As a user, I would like to be signed in for me to leave a comment
+* As a user i would like to leave a comment
 * As a user, I would like to receive a welcoming email once I sign up.
+* As a user, I would like to submit a blog.
 * As a user, I would like to view the blogs I have created in my profile page.
-* As a user, I would like to comment on the different blogs and leave feedback.
-* As a user, I would like to submit a blog.
-* As a user, I would like to view the different categories.

 ## BDD(Behaviour Driven Development)
 >Login Inputs